header

 Bolt Action Rifle For Africa

-Features to look for when buying a bolt action rifle for Africa to get optimal performance in the most common scenario of bushveldt plains and dangerous game hunting in Africa.
+When buying a bolt action rifle for Africa there are a few measures to take to get optimal performance in the most common scenario of bushveldt plains and dangerous game hunting in Africa.

-Rifle Stock, Wrist & Fore-End
+Rifle Stock, Wrist And Forend

 • It's really important that the stock is well designed and fits the hunter perfectly.
 An ill-fitting stock will make the rifle unpleasant to shoot by enhancing the recoil effects.
 If you can't afford a custom-made stock, it's an idea to try a variety of factory-made rifles to find one that fits properly, as there may be subtle differences between them.
 To add length, the adjustment can easily be made by either inserting a spacer or adding a recoil pad.
 To shorten, wood can be removed.